What Can You Do With a Biology Degree

 What will you study?

 Many think that biology and chemistry require the same curriculum, but pay attention to some differences between required courses for biology vs. chemistry.
-As a biology major, you may complete courses such as:
+As a biology major, you may complete a biology course such as:

 - Animal behavior